 The most important area of the combine is the separation system.
-More peanuts are lost and more poor grades are received due to improper adjustments of the cleaning shoe and separator fan than any other area.
-The KMC peanut combine has a unique separation system which gives improved performance in grades and capacity.
-There are two stages to the KMC system, first the peanuts and foreign material coming off the shaker are tossed into an airstream which blows most of the lighter hay material out the back of the combine.
-This precleans and lessens the amount of material which the cleaning shoe has to work with.
+More peanuts are lost and more poor grades are received due to improper adjustments of the cleaning shoe and separator fan than any other The KMC peanut combine has a unique separation system which gives improved performance in grades and capacity.
+There are two stages to the KMC system, first the peanuts and foreign material coming off the shaker are tossed into an air stream which blows most of the lighter hay material out the back of the combine.
+This pre-cleans and lessens the amount of material which the cleaning shoe has to work with.
 It is easier for the peanuts to fall through the screen under these conditions.
 The second stage of cleaning is by an oscillating cleaning shoe.
-The Chaffer has adjustable openings for different size peanuts.
+A fixed separator screen is now standard on the 4 and 6-row machines.
+The same fixed screen is used in Virginia. runner and spanish varieties.
+We supply an optional adjustable chaffer on 4 and 6-row machines upon request.
+The chaffer has adjustable openings for different size peanuts.
 The chaffer is available in two sizes, one with a wide spacing 2 1/4" between rows of fingers and one with a small 1 5/8" spacing.

-The openings are controlled by a lever in the center of the screen, see figure 15.
+The openings are controlled by two levers in the center of the screen, see figure 20.
 The purpose of the chaffer is to separate the peanuts from materials that are close in size and weight to the peanut.
 Although vine and field conditions will influence the final setting of the chaffer the following recommendations are made for initial start-up.